seldstein/personal-site-hugo/content/offline.md

 draft: false
 ---

-It looks like you aren't connected to the internet.
+It looks like you aren't connected to the internet, but if you like, you can still view the [homepage](/).